 Becoming a great physician involves more than earning a high GPA, good MCAT scores, participating in volunteer work, performing well during clinical rotations and creating an effective treatment plan.
 Medicine is basically a profession that needs effective communication skills in order to effectively engage with patients, physicians, and other hospital staff to achieve the highest standard of care.

-If truth be told, nearly all accredited medical schools understand the real importance of these other aspects of medicine, such as the ability to showing clinical empathy to patients, following directions in high-stakes situations and write clearly.
+If truth be told, nearly all accredited medical schools understand the real importance of these other aspects of medicine, such as the ability to show clinical empathy to patients, follow directions in high-stakes situations, and write clearly.
 Medical school admissions committees give more importance to applicants who have strong communication skills throughout their undergraduate years.

-Besides focusing on securing high grades in your prerequisite classes, prospective medical students are highly advised to polishing your writing, listening, nonverbal skills so that you can come up with a killer medical school application.
+Besides focusing on securing high grades in your prerequisite classes, prospective medical students are highly advised to polish their writing, listening, nonverbal skills so that they can come up with a killer medical school application.